golemfactory/golem-sdk-cli/README.md

 ### Verifying the signature

-You can verify manifest signature with your certificate using the following command:
+You can verify the manifest signature with your certificate using the following command:

 ```shell
 golem-sdk manifest verify
 ```

 By default, it will use `manifest.pem` as the certificate file and `manifest.sig` as the signature file.
-You can change that by using `--certificate-file` and `--signature-file` options.
+You can change that by using the `--certificate-file` and `--signature-file` options.

 On success, it will print the following message: